-• Advanced Engineered Materials
+• Engineered Materials

-The Company's Advanced Engineered Materials segment includes the engineered materials business and certain strategic affiliates.
+The Company's Engineered Materials segment includes the engineered materials business, our food ingredients business and certain strategic affiliates.
 The engineered materials business develops, produces and supplies a broad portfolio of high performance specialty polymers for automotive and medical applications, as well as industrial products and consumer electronics.
 Together with its strategic affiliates, the Company's engineered materials business is a leading participant in the global specialty polymers industry.
-The primary products of Advanced Engineered Materials are used in a broad range of end-use products including fuel system components, automotive safety systems, medical applications, electronics, appliances, industrial products, battery separators, conveyor belts, filtration equipment, coatings, and electrical applications and products.
+The primary products of Engineered Materials are used in a broad range of end-use products including fuel system components, automotive safety systems, medical applications, electronics, appliances, industrial products, battery separators, conveyor belts, filtration equipment, coatings, and electrical applications and products.
+It is also a leading global supplier of acesulfame potassium for the food and beverage industry and is a leading producer of food protection ingredients, such as potassium sorbate and sorbic acid.